 Assemblies may occur at various times throughout the school year.
+Any gatherings will follow health and safety guidelines to allow for proper distancing as necessary.
 When attending assemblies, students will be accompanied and supervised by staff members.
 Students are expected to proceed to and from assemblies in an orderly fashion with a minimum amount of noise.
 Audience members are to commend assembly participants through applause.
 There is to be no whistling, booing, or excessive noise made during assemblies.
 Students who choose not to demonstrate proper behavior will lose the privilege of attending assemblies.
 Constant talking during assemblies will not be tolerated.